dvreeze/try-scalameta/README.rst

 some more details.
 Zooming in further, the *Signature* is obtained, which for classes, methods, types etc. provides details about their signature, in terms of *SymbolInformation* and *SemanticType* instances.
 So this gives an idea about how syntactic trees and the associated semantic information hang together.
-Of course, if the tree has no symbol, there is no point in zooming in further for semantic information or even signatures.
+Of course, if the tree has no symbol, there is no point in trying to zoom in further for semantic information or even signatures.

 It is possible to `run ad-hoc Scalafix rules from source code`_.
 Scalafix will then first compile the rule and then run it.
 The most important downside of this approach is that such a rule implementation may not have any other dependencies